-Scott Morrison miraculous election victory on Saturday has led to Liberal Party figures and media commentators to proclaim he has now been upgraded to Liberal Party royalty.
+Scott Morrison’s miraculous election victory on Saturday has led Liberal Party figures and media commentators to proclaim he has now been upgraded to Liberal Party royalty.

-With the new leadership rules meaning that it now takes two-thirds of the Liberal partyroom to remove an elected Liberal Prime Minister, plus the fact that Morrison has now increased the Coalition’s two party preferred vote and are on track to have a net gain one seat, his authority in the partyroom will now be unparalleled.
+With the new leadership rules meaning that it now takes two-thirds of the Liberal partyroom to remove an elected Liberal Prime Minister, plus the fact that Morrison has now increased the Coalition’s two-party-preferred vote and it is on track to have a net gain of one seat, his authority in the partyroom will now be unparalleled.

-Things did not begin well with Malcolm Turnbull resigning as the Member for Wentworth, with the by-election won by independent Kerryn Phelps.
-That those along with Julia Banks defecting to the crossbench meant the Coalition lost its majority in the House of Representatives.
+Things did not begin well with Malcolm Turnbull resigning as the Member for Wentworth and the by-election won by independent Kerryn Phelps.
+That, along with Julia Banks defecting to the crossbench, meant the Coalition lost its majority in the House of Representatives.

-The Morrison Government in minority saw the MediVac asylum seeker bill pass the parliament, which was seen as a major blow their policy agenda and ability to govern.
+The Morrison Government in minority saw the Medevac asylum seeker bill pass the parliament, which was seen as a major blow to its policy agenda and ability to govern.

-Morrison had a good led into the election with the federal budget delivered Josh Frydenberg which projected the first budget surplus in a decade.
-The Morrison Government had ditched the National Energy Guarantee and approved the Adani coal mine allowing them to attack Labor for the cost their climate policies and the jobs that would go with it.
+Morrison had a good led into the election with the federal budget delivered Josh Frydenberg projecting the first budget surplus in a decade.
+The Morrison Government had ditched the National Energy Guarantee and approved the Adani coal mine, allowing it to attack Labor for the cost of its climate policies and the jobs that would go with it.